m4l0n/Sci-Hub_Scraper/README.md

 # Sci-Hub_Scraper

-Sci-Hub Scaper is a console application to download Journal Articles from Sci Hub based on queries made to Google Scholar.
+Sci-Hub Scaper is a console application to download journal articles PDF from Sci-Hub based on queries made to Google Scholar.
 <br/><br/>
 ## Getting Started